hlamkins/Final-Project/README.md

 The application runs by on port `4040` to mitigate conflicting with other client applications you may be running.

-Visit [`http://localhost:4040/`](http://localhost:4040/) to access the starter application.
+Visit [`https://github.com/hlamkins/Final-Project`](https://github.com/hlamkins/Final-Project) to access the starter application.

-color theme:
-Brightly Orange Number 2: #f43a09

-Grandpa Orange: #ffb766  // background

-Grey Blue Green: #c2edda  // link

-Live Green: #68d388  // button
+# Authors and acknowledgment

+Heather Lamkins, Ryan Conran, Liam Bambery, Yeem (Steve) Chij Thao, Randy Whitley, Nadirah Jama